 On the other hand, the buyer's agreement usually has many contingencies that will allow the buyer to back out of the contract or to renegotiate contract if either the property or the title are not satisfactory.
 Oftentimes, disputes arise.
 And there are trust issues.
 The buyer does not want to hand over money to the seller without knowing that there will be no problem in getting the deposit back if things prove to be unsatisfactory.
 Therefore, to facilitate real estate transactions, a disinterested 3rd party is usually involved in mediating transactions between the buyer and the seller.
-The process of using the third party is known as escrow, and the 3rd party is often referred to as the escrow agent, or closing agent.
+The process of using the third party is known as escrow, and the 3rd party is often called the escrow agent, or closing agent.
 Escrow minimizes the possibility of fraud and maximizes adherence to the terms of the agreement, because the escrow agent coordinates the closing activities and verifies each step of the closing process.
 The escrow period is the time from signing the contract to the final real estate closing.
 Either party or even the real estate agent can select the escrow company, but whether the buyer or seller selects the company customarily depends on the geographic region.

 The escrow agency may be a title company or an escrow company, or an attorney.
 The escrow agent will naturally charge a fee for her services, and there may also be separate fees for the recording of documents, making wire transfers to pay off existing mortgages, mailing costs, and other such costs.